2 Meanings

 Rise and strike back

-The walls of the city's been breached
+The walls of the city has been breached

 Reclaimed